- Making a web page from scratch

 - Using a template for your project write up

-Setting up a directory for use wih our web server
+Setting up a folder for use with our web server

-You only need to do create a new folder in your home directory for people to see the web pages you can create for this class.
+You only need to do create a new folder in your home folder for people to see the web pages you can create for this class.

-- make a directory in /home/yourusername called public_html or wait until the Seamonkey exercise below to create a directory.
+- make a folder in /home/yourusername called public_html or wait until the Seamonkey exercise below to create a folder.

 Creating a web page from scratch